jolson615/tech-exchange-2021/u2-python-unit-testing/raising-errors.md

 #### Helpful Questions
 Why should printing costs have a separate function from the campaign costs?
 * They have different parameters (funding vs units).
-* There are times you may want to find one and not the other (if you have another * campaign for a digital good, you won’t need to find print costs)
+* There are times you may want to find one and not the other (if you have another * campaign for a digital good, you won't need to find print costs)
 * It is easier to write tests for simpler functions

 ## Extensions